bocchino/AppleCore/README.txt

 interpreted by the AVM runtime.
 This makes the code very compact.
 For more details on how this works, see the AVM specification (${APPLECORE}/Spec/AVM-Spec-v1.0.pdf).

+10. INTEGRATION WITH BASIC AND DOS

+For the most part, loading and running AppleCore programs should work seamlessly with BASIC and DOS (except that loading an AppleCore program clobbers any resident BASIC program, of course).
+AppleCore programs patch DOS while they are running to make error handling work less insanely, but they always restore DOS to its usual ways on exit, even via control-reset.
+AppleCore programs can be run from the monitor prompt, the Integer BASIC prompt, or the AppleSoft prompt.

+The one exception is that for various reasons an AppleCore program exits via a JMP to $3D0 (DOS warm start) rather than $3D3 (DOS cold start).
+Thus, if you want to load and run a BASIC program after running an AppleCore program, you should first say INT or FP (or 3D3G or CONTROL-B from inside the monitor) to reset the BASIC environment.
+Otherwise you may get an OUT OF MEMORY or MEM FULL error when you attempt to load the basic program.

+Currently AppleCore works with DOS 3.3 and DOS 3.3 only; ProDOS is not supported.
+I've no plans to change that any time soon.
+I'm most interested in the "old school" Apple II with Woz's original monitor, integer BASIC, and the 40 column display installed.
+The only newer features I really care about are booting DOS (essential) and lower-case characters (nice, but not essential).
+All the rest of the Apple //e stuff and beyond like 80-character displays, double hi-res graphics, alternate character sets, auxiliary memories, etc. are nice, but they are also a headache to program and destroy the simplicity and elegance of Woz's original design.

+11. SHELL EDITOR

+As part of the AppleCore release, I've included a niftly little shell editor that's fun to use from the monitor or BASIC prompt and is automatically invoked by any program that does a JSR to $FD6F (GETLN1) to get line input.
+It even works nicely with the old monitor and the flashing cursor.
+For more details, see the documentation in
+${APPLECORE}/DOS3.3/README.txt and the source code in
+${APPLECORE}/ShellEditor.